Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

   <ul>
     <li><b>place</b>: indicates the name of the place that you want to analyse.
 You can set the name of any city, neighbourhood or street you want to analyse.</li>
     <li><b>distance</b>: Represents the distance between sample points in metres.</li>
+    <li><b>cut_by_road_centres</b>: 1 indicates that panoramic images will be cropped using the road centres.
+If 0 is chosen, then the panoramic images will be cropped into 4 equal-width images.</li>
     <li><b>access_token</b>: Access token for Mapillary (e.g. MLY|).
 If you don't have an access token yet, you can follow the instructions on <a href="https://help.mapillary.com/hc/en-us/articles/360010234680-Accessing-imagery-and-data-through-the-Mapillary-API#h_ed5f1c3b-8fa3-432d-9e94-1e474cbc1868">this webpage</a>.</li>
     <li><b>file_name</b>: Represents the name of the CSV file where the points with the GVI (Green View Index) value will be stored.</li>
     <li><b>max_workers</b>:  Indicates the number of threads to be used.
 A good starting point is the number of CPU cores in the computer running the code.
 However, you can experiment with different thread counts to find the optimal balance between performance and resource utilisation.
 Keep in mind that this may not always be the maximum number of threads or the number of CPU cores.</li>